Developer: Konami Publisher: Konami Released: 1987 Genre: Action

 You will dread this sequence every time.

 Ah yes, the infamous landing sequence.
 After each mission you must follow the game’s directions to safely land on the aircraft carrier.
 In essence it should be simple; maintain a speed around 288mph and an altitude of 200 feet to land successfully.
 In practice it is anything but.
 The controls managing both your speed and altitude are awful.
 If you can somehow manage to get a handle on that you’ll then have to deal with the game’s spastic directions to safely land.
-The game can’t decide which direction it wants you to go and will keep switching up until you crash.
+The game cannot decide which direction it wants you to go and will keep switching up until you crash.
 Oddly enough even if you fail the game continues.
 But with a mere three lives you won’t reach the end this way.

 Words cannot express how frustrating the landing sequences are.
 Even now, after having gained some skill at it, it still feels like a happy accident when I land successfully.
 They were a good idea in theory but in execution the game fails at it.
 Unfortunately you have to do this after every mission.
 This was the game’s biggest sticking point and the reason many simply walked away.
 I encountered many kids who owned Top Gun but promptly gave up after the first mission even though you could continue.
-That’s how bad it is.
+That is how bad it is.

 Even divorced from its stupid landing sequences Top Gun is not an easy game.
 Because of the first person viewpoint dodging enemy fire is near impossible.
 There is no way to refill health outside of death either.
 By the second mission enemy planes are aggressive and attack in groups of three.
 You will also have to contend with ground targets as well.
 Missiles mean instant death and they usually come three at a time.
-While it is possible to move out of the way it isn’t reliable.
+While it is possible to move out of the way it is not reliable.
 What it boils down to is if you aren’t attacking immediately chances are you will exchange hits or die.
 It only gets worse in later missions as well.

 In Closing